Sv443/BetterYTM/contributing.md

 # BetterYTM - Contributing Guide
 Thank you for your interest in contributing to BetterYTM!
 This guide will help you get started with contributing to the project.

 It contains boatloads of information on internal workings, how to set up the project for local development, how to submit translations and how to develop a plugin that interfaces with BetterYTM.
+Also, each folder of the project should contain a `README.md` file that further explains the contents of the folder and how to work with them in much more detail.

-If you have any questions or need help, feel free to contact me, [see my homepage](https://sv443.net/) for contact info.
+If you have any questions or need help, feel free to contact me ([visit my homepage](https://sv443.net/) for contact info).
 Or you can also [join my Discord server](https://dc.sv443.net) to get in touch or get help.

 <br>